-A higher STA indicates a greater deviation from the reference and a more stereotyped occupation.
-We apply this bias metric both to the Dolma dataset and the generated responses from the OLMo models.
+A higher STA indicates greater deviation from the reference and thus stronger stereotypical associations.
+This method is applied to both the Dolma dataset and outputs from OLMo models to assess bias.